2016–2021 literary phishing thefts: Motives

 Motives for the phishing attacks were unclear.
 None of the manuscripts were subsequently sold on the black market or dark web and no ransoms were asked.
 Speculation as to motive included talent scouts or others in the industry or in Hollywood seeking early access to anticipated releases, impatient readers wanting the book solely for their own use, or "pleasure in the act itself".
 One IT professional speculated that portions of a highly-anticipated book might be used to convince readers to enter credit card information online.
 One agent wondered if the motive could be to sell security software to those who had been targeted.
 Hackers speculated that the attempts could be a low-risk training program for teaching hacking techniques.

 After the arrest, the New York Times wrote, "Early knowledge in a rights department could be an advantage for an employee trying to prove his worth.
 Publishers compete and bid to publish work abroad, for example, and knowing what’s coming, who is buying what and how much they’re paying could give companies an edge."
-Other industry professionals were still puzzled, saying that early access to unpublished manuscripts would be of little benefit to a low-level foreign rights specialist like Bernardini.
-Bernardini would claim that the motive behind the theft was in order to be professionally involved in the publishing industry, and wanted to have access to the manuscripts before anyone else was able to own them.
+Other industry professionals were still puzzled, saying that early access to unpublished manuscripts would be of little benefit to a low-level foreign rights specialist like Bemardini.
+Bemardini would claim that the motive behind the theft was in order to be professionally involved in the publishing industry, and wanted to have access to the manuscripts before anyone else was able to own them.